nicholaswmin/fsm/README.md

       This requires that careful planning is undertaken, compared to ad-hoc state modelling which is usually hacked-up haphazardly, as needed.
-      Additionally if there are modelling discrepancies, they will appear earlier since invalid state transitions throw an explicit error.
+      If there are modelling discrepancies, they will appear earlier since invalid state transitions throw an explicit error.

+      Additionally, state logic is declared in a single place rather than getting lost in lines of unrelated imperative code; this vastly increases code readability and clarity of intention.

       Software in safety-critical industries *require* the use of FSM models as part of their certification.